saccini/data-downloader/README.md

-# Exercise 1 – Divvy Trip Data Downloader
+# Divvy Trip Data Downloader

 This project downloads and extracts Divvy trip data CSV files using Python.
 It's fully containerized using Docker for consistent, reproducible execution.